kevintham/dsblog/_posts/2018-02-26-the-backpropagation-algorithm.md

 &= \Delta^{(1)} \frac{d Z^{(1)}}{d X^{(1)}} \frac{d X^{(1)}}{d Z^{(0)}} \frac{d Z^{(0)}}{d W^{(0)}}
 \end{aligned}$$

 From here we can proceed to obtain expressions for each derivative.
 On point to note is the derivative of the ReLU function.
-Technically speaking, the ReLU function is not a continuous function - for ReLU$(x)$ its derivative is undefined at \\(x=0\\).
+Technically speaking, the ReLU function is not a continuous function - for ReLU\\((x)\\) its derivative is undefined at \\(x=0\\).
 We will adopt the following convention for the derivative of the ReLU function:

 $$ \frac{d ReLU(x)}{d x} =
 \begin{cases} &1  &x > 0\\